JeffLIrion/udacity_car_nanodegree_project04/README.md

 ```
 r = (1 + (first_deriv)**2)**1.5 / abs(second_deriv)
 ```

+For the overall/center radius of curvature, I took whichever polynomial was fitted to more unique `y` values and used its radius of curvature (after adding/subtracting half of the lane width).

 I calculated the offset of the vehicle by finding the `x` values (in meters) of the left and right polynomials at `y = (rows - 1) * ym_per_pix` and then took the difference from the center column of the image, converted to meters: `center = cols / 2 * xm_per_pix`.